Akalpith

 Akalpith is a Marathi movie to be released on 28 February 2014.
 The genre of movie is a 'psychological thriller' and is written and directed by Mr. Prasad Acharekar.
-Movie starts with Renuka Shahane, Mohan Agashe and Nirmiti Sawant.
+The movie stars Renuka Shahane, Mohan Agashe and Nirmiti Sawant.
 The theme song of movie is written by Guru Thakur and is composed by Sonam Sherpa, Nitin Malik and Subir Malik of Parikrama Band.

 Plot

-A Man is accused of three murders but in the interrogations he says that he doesn't remember the day's events and hence is considered to be insane.
-So he is to be transferred to Bhopal psychological research department.
-Just 14 h before he being transported to Bhopal he says that he has started to remember the events of that day.
-An urgent special midnight Jury is arranged to record the statement and he is taken there.
+A man is accused of three murders but during the interrogations he says that he doesn't remember the day's events and hence is considered to be insane.
+So, he is to be transferred to Bhopal psychological research department.
+Just 14 hours before he is to be transported to Bhopal, he says that he has started to remember the events of that day.
+An urgent special midnight jury is arranged to record the statement and he is taken there.
 He is recording his statement and what he remembers, but the problem starts when he remembers that he was present on the place of murders but didn't kill the people.
 Now he only has 4 hours to prove to the jury that he is innocent.
 What happens next is the movie.